-- 17. New Clause 12C establishes when an identification procedure should be conducted.
-An identification procedure must not be conducted unless a suspect is
+- 18. Clause 12C establishes when an identification procedure should be conducted.
+An identification procedure must not be conducted unless a suspect is - known;

-- known;

-- available;

-- an eye-witness claims or purports to have seen the suspect, or there is an eye-witness available who expresses an ability to identify the suspect; and - there is a reasonable chance of an eye-witness being able to do so and the suspect does not admit to being the person which the eye-witness claims to have seen or is able to identify. - 18.
-An identification procedure can also be conducted if considered necessary by the investigating officer in charge of a criminal investigation. - 19.
-In instances where an eye-witness and a suspect participate in an identification procedure relating to the investigation of an offence, a subsequent identification procedure involving the same eye-witness and the same suspect must not be conducted in relation to the same offence. - 20.
-However, an identification procedure in relation to the same offence, may be conducted with the same eye-witness and another suspect or the same suspect and another eye-witness. - 21.
-An identification procedure need not be conducted where: - it is impracticable to hold one; or - where it is not disputed that the suspect is already well known to the eye-witness; or - if the eye-witness merely describes a piece of clothing or provides an insufficient description of the person he claims to have seen. - 22.
-Also, if the suspect admits to being at the scene of the commission of the offence and gives an account of what took place which is not contradicted by the eye-witness, the identification procedure would serve no useful purpose in proving or disproving that the suspect was involved in the commission of the offence.
-An identification procedure must also not be conducted to test whether an eye-witness can recognise a person as someone he knows. - 23.
-Moreover, in instances where an eye-witness previously made an identification using photographs, computerised or artist's composite sketches or similar likeness then he must not be reminded of such photograph, composite likeness or any description of the suspect once the suspect is available for identification by other means.
+- available; - an eye-witness claims or purports to have seen the suspect, or there is an eye-witness available who expresses an ability to identify the suspect; - there is a reasonable chance of an eye-witness being able to identify the suspect and - the suspect does not admit to being the person which the eye-witness claims to have seen or is able to identify. - 19.
+An identification procedure can also be conducted if considered to be useful by the investigating officer in charge of a criminal investigation. - 20.
+In instances where an eye-witness and a suspect participate in an identification procedure relating to the investigation of an offence, a subsequent identification procedure involving the same eye-witness and the same suspect must not be conducted in relation to the same offence. - 21.
+However, an identification procedure in relation to the same offence, may be conducted with the same eye-witness and another suspect or the same suspect and another eye-witness. - 22.
+An identification procedure need not be conducted where: - it is impracticable to hold one; - where it is not disputed that the suspect is already well known to the eye-witness; - if the eye-witness merely describes a piece of clothing or provides an insufficient description of the person he claims to have seen; or - the identification procedure would serve no useful purpose in proving or disproving the suspects involvement in committing the offence. - 23.
+An identification parade can also be carried out where: - A suspect is known and available and the suspect admits to being the person the eye-witness claims to have seen or is able to identify; - An eye-witness with no prior knowledge of a suspect in police custody, saw the suspect commit the crime or saw him in circumstances where there was a likelihood that he would have done so; - The suspect and the witness are not well known to each other and neither party disputes this; or

-24. Lastly, in instances where an identification procedure is required then it should be conducted as soon as reasonably practicable in the interest of fairness to a suspect or an eye-witness.
+- The witness claims to know the suspect but the suspect denies this. - 24.
+Also, in instances where an eye-witness previously made an identification using photographs, computerised or artist's composite sketches or similar likeness then he must not be reminded of such photograph, composite likeness or any description of the suspect once the suspect is available for identification by other means. - 25.
+Lastly, in instances where an identification procedure is required then it should be conducted as soon as is reasonably practicable in the interest of fairness to a suspect or an eye-witness.